MISP/misp-rfc/sightingdb-format/raw.md

 ## Overview

-The SightingDB format is in the JSON [@!RFC8259] format.
+The SightingDB format is in JSON [@!RFC8259] format and used to query a SightingDB compatible connector.
 In SightingDB, a Sighting Object is composed of a single JSON object.
 This object contains the following fields: value, first_seen, last_seen, count, tags, ttl, frequency and manifold.

 ### Attribute Storage

 The fields described previously describe an Attribute and all the required characteristics.
 However they are stored in a Namespace.
-A Namespace is similar to a path in a filesystem where the same file can be stored in multiple places.
+A Namespace is similar to a path in a file-system where the same file can be stored in multiple places.

 ### Namespace